Scientific Internships

 We currently have the following MSc projects available:

-Both the gut and the vagina of primates harbour thousands of bacteria (the microbiome) that play an important role in regulating their hosts’ health, physiology, digestion, and even brain function and behavior.
+Both the gut and the vagina of primates harbor thousands of bacteria (the microbiome) that play an important role in regulating their hosts’ health, physiology, digestion, and even brain function and behavior.
 These bacteria can be acquired from the direct environment (e.g. through soil or food), but might also be transmitted from one individual to another through social contact, such as grooming and sociosexual interactions.
 Interestingly, in bonobos, these are the two most important forms of social behavior and therefore, their social contacts might be strong predictors of the diversity and the composition of their gut and vaginal microbiomes.
 For instance, individuals that have central positions in their network might have highly diverse microbiomes, and bonobo dyads that are in contact often might share more bacteria with each other than with bonobos they have less or no contact with.
-The aim of this study is to collect behavioral data on bonobos living in European zoos.
-While the overarching goal of the study is to link social behavior with microbiome composition and diversity in this species, the student can develop their own research topic together with the supervisor(s), focusing on a behavioral study alone or incorporating microbiological data as well.
+The aim of this study is to collect behavioral data on bonobos living in European and North-American zoos.
+While the overarching goal of the larger project in which the internship is embedded is to link social behavior with microbiome composition and diversity in this species, the student can develop their own thesis topic together with the supervisor(s), focusing on a behavioral study alone or incorporating microbiological data.
+There is also a possibility to perform wet-lab analyses (DNA extractions from microbiome samples).

-- Per zoo uninterrupted availability is required for 2.5 consecutive months (depending on the number of individuals in the zoo), at least five days a week, to collect data.
-You will need a personal (Windows) laptop to install The Observer software and fast and blind typing is crucial for successful completion of this project.
+- You will need a personal (Windows) laptop to install The Observer XT software and fast and blind typing is crucial for successful completion of this project.

 Jonas Torfs: Jonas.torfs@uantwerpen.be